Federal Bureau of Investigation

 -

-Does the Federal Bureau of Investigation give paid sick leave?
+Does the Federal Bureau of Investigation pay people when they’re sick?

 How we know this